Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Sadness vs. Clinical Depression.md

 Thoughts of death or suicide and/or suicide attempts Restlessness and/or irritability
 Persistent physical symptoms that do not respond to treatment, such as headaches, digestive disorders, and chronic pain If you experience these, you may feel inclined to just "tough it out" and wait until it passes.
-However, the earlier you recognize these signs, the sooner you can seek help and change your situation.
+However, the earlier you recognize these signs, the sooner you can take steps to improve your situation.

-Symptoms of Clinical Depression
-When to Call Your Doctor
 Know that you are not alone if you are experiencing some (or multiple) of the symptoms above.

-If you've been experiencing symptoms of sadness or depression for longer than a few weeks, consider reaching out to your doctor to determine the cause and what you can do about it.

-Sometimes feeling depression is not a result of mental illness.
-It could be a medical condition, like hypothyroidism, for example, that can be causing symptoms of depression.5

-Once your doctor rules out any potential medical causes, they will be able to provide other options for your depression or refer you to a psychiatrist or therapist who can help you.

-Diagnosis
-Your doctor will use a number of techniques to determine if what you are feeling is normal sadness or depression.
-This often involves asking questions or having you complete a questionnaire about what type of symptoms you are experiencing, how long you have been feeling them, and how severe they are.
+Determining whether feelings are normal sadness or depression often involves looking at the type of symptoms, how long they have been present, and how severe they are.

-Your doctor will also want to know more about your life and the impact these symptoms have had on your ability to function at home, work, and school.
+This assessment considers the impact these symptoms have on the ability to function at home, work, and school.
+It is also common to consider whether other underlying factors might be contributing to the symptoms.

-Your doctor may also perform a physical exam and conduct lab tests to rule out medical conditions or that might be contributing to your symptoms.
-Remember to tell your doctor about any medications or supplements that you are taking since certain medications, such as beta-blockers and corticosteroids, may also cause feelings of depression.

 Causes
 There are a number of factors that can play a role in causing depression.
 Some of the risk factors for depression include: